Three Ways to Shoot an Overhead Video

 In this post, we’ll break down three ways that we’ve successfully captured the overhead video shot at Wistia.

 The simplest way to shoot from up above is to raise your tripod sky-high and point it down.
-It will never point 90 degrees downward, but it'll get you close enough in most cases.
+It’ll never point a perfect 90 degrees downward, but it’ll get you close enough in most cases.

 Place the tallest tripod you have as close to the table or surface as possible, and point the tripod head all the way down.
 If you need a little extra height, bring the tripod legs closer together, or try putting the front two legs on whatever table or surface you’re using.
 At Wistia, we use the Manfrotto MVH500AH fluid head & 755XB tripod combo.